getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 ---
 title: 'Note taking with Pandoc'
-subtitle: 'Use your favorite editor and markup-language'
+subtitle: 'Organize your notes with your favorite editor and markup-language'
 author: Jens Getreu
-date: 8.8.2017
+date: 9.8.2017
-version: v1.0
+version: v1.1
 file-ext: md
+lang: en
 ---